 - Board Audit and Risk

-- Human Resources and Compensation
+- People and Remuneration (formerly Human Resources and Compensation)

 - Safety and Sustainability

 - Innovation and Technology

 - Nominations

 Each standing Committee operates under Terms of Reference, approved by the Board, which sets out the authority, membership and responsibilities of the Committee.
-The Terms of Reference of each Committee are reviewed at least biennially.
-The Terms of Reference for each Committee can be found in the Governance section of the Orica website
+The Terms of Reference of each Committee are reviewed at least biennially and were reviewed during the reporting period.
+The Terms of Reference for each Committee can be found in the Governance page of the Orica website.